Scandalous Justice Part 2: The Absence of Biblical Due Process in the Stephen Sizer Antisemitism Scandal

 Andrew Towner, the Chair of Church Society’s Council, had written to Kate Andreyev in February 2021 to address what he described as her “complaint against Church Society”.
 He told her, “We recognise the need for an independent external investigation to give full weight to your allegations, and are working to make this happen.”
 He also assured her that Church Society could be trusted to act in accordance with the highest moral standards:

-Yet without telling the Andreyevs, Towner went on to pursue an entirely different course of action.
+Yet without telling the Andreyevs, Towner went on to pursue an entirely different course of action: commissioning the report written by Gatiss.
 There was no independent investigation.
 Six months after Towner’s letter, on 1 August 2021, Church Society sent Gatiss’s report to the Andreyevs.
 They immediately replied: “having read through the document, it contains many inaccuracies, misrepresentations, and distortions throughout.
 We therefore regard it as defamatory.”
 But Church Society paid no attention and published the report on its website on the following day.

 L-R: Adrian Reynolds of FIEC interviewing Lee Gatiss of Church Society in July 2023